smoochy/episeerr/README.md

 No template needed - Jellyfin sends structured data automatically.
 OCDarr processes events when playback reaches 45-55% of the episode.

-Jellyseerr/Overseerr Webhook Setup  # this is used to cancel the request after its added to sonarr, because if not your seer app will keep trying to track it
+Jellyseerr/Overseerr Webhook Setup  # this is used with the episodes tag to cancel the request after its added to sonarr, because if not your seer app will keep trying to track it.
+                                      if you want requests to stay in seer then dont use the episodes tage when requesting.

     In Jellyseerr, go to Settings > Notifications
     Add a new webhook notification